 Taking your pet to the vet may not be everyone’s favourite thing to do.
 There are many things that can be done to make the trip as successful and stress-free as possible, for the pet, owner, and veterinary team.
-I work in a busy 24-hour hospital that sees both regular/routine appointments as well as walk-ins and emergencies.
+I work in a busy 24-hour hospital that sees both regular/routine appointments as well as walk-ins.
 These are the things that I’ve noticed our clients doing that have made for the most streamlined visits with happy pets and satisfied clients.

 Relax and Be Positive

 If you want to make your pets trip to the veterinarian easier on you, your pet, and the veterinary team, the best thing to do is try to relax.
 Our pets are often attuned to our mood, so if you walk into the vet with a calm and positive attitude, your pet often will too.
 The more relaxed your pet is, the smoother the appointment goes.
 (This also has a similar effect on your veterinary team!)
 We understand that sometimes this isn’t always possible if your wait time is longer than anticipated.
 The common goal is the same for everyone: to keep your pet happy and healthy.